 FOOD COACH ACADEMY

-The Food Coach Academy was built upon the work and experience of 40+ experts from the United States, Europe, and Canada in nutrition, dietetics, the culinary arts and sciences, healthcare, taste and flavor, coaching, behavior and eating change.
+The Food Coach Academy was built upon the work and experience of 40+ experts from the United States, Europe, and Canada in nutrition, dietetics, the culinary arts and sciences, healthcare, taste and flavor, coaching, behavior, and eating change.
 Over a 3-year period, they collectively reviewed over 2,500 research articles and summarized food science as medicine.
 Then, the chefs translated that into culinary competencies.
-Their work raised the question: what should a person be able to do in the kitchen and at the store to follow the food guidelines from their clinician?
-The Food Coach Academy and accompanying textbook provides the answers to that question!
+Their work raised the question: What should a person be able to do in the kitchen and at the store to follow the food guidelines from their clinician?
+The Food Coach Academy, its courses, and accompanying textbook provide the answers to that question!

 Courses are intentionally created for a wide range of students, from the home cook to clinicians, the chef, and everyone in between.
-The 13 modules begin with mastering food, coaching, and eating fundamentals, then move on to the centerpiece - taste and flavor.
-Next in line are the essentials in building a teaching and home kitchen, with the course advancing through ten comprehensive explorations of food categories, including Fruits, Vegetables, Dairy, Grains, Protein (both animal and plant-based), Fats & Oils, Beverages, Salt, and Sugar.
+The 12 modules begin with The Basics: mastering food, coaching, and eating fundamentals, and then move on to the centerpiece - Taste, Flavor, and The Kitchen.
+Next in line are ten comprehensive explorations of food categories, including Fruits, Vegetables, Dairy, Grains, Protein (both animal and plant-based), Fats & Oils, Beverages, Salt, and Sugar.

 THE CURRICULUM